tableau/server-client-python/docs/api-ref.md

 Name | Description
 :--- | :---
-`req_option`  |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
+`req_options`  |  (Optional) You can pass the method a request object that contains additional parameters to filter the request.
 For example, if you were searching for a specific view, you could specify the name of the view or its ID.
 `usage` | (Optional) If true (`usage=True`) returns the usage statistics for the views.
 The default is `usage=False`.